Chinmoy-sh/Flutter-Multiple-Screen-Widgets/README.md

 List/Scrool view<br>

 And so many features in it you can find in the app.<br>
-For more information, connect with us via the social media platforms and so on.
+## This project is created using the widely used Flutter Framework.
+For more information, connect with us via the social media platforms.

 Thank you.